-The main objective of this course is to get the student equipped to undertake the writing tasks demanded of advocates.
+This main objective of this course is to get the student ready to undertake the writing tasks demanded of lawyers.
 Specifically the course should help you develop the following skills:

 - Analysis and conceptualisation of legal issues.

 - Organisation of strategies.

 - Structuring of legal arguments.

 - Use of core writing techniques.

 - Strategic choice of language.

 - Mastery of persuasive writing techniques.

 - Efficient writing skills.